cvilas/guidance/product/product.md

   - Document everything
 - Most progress happens at system integration and delivery time, _after_ we think we are done.
 Build up the energy in the dev team for this phase of work

+## Lessons from Dyson

+On robotic product engineering in particular, here are valuable lessons I learnt from [Dyson](dyson.md)

 ## Notes

 - [1] Read [The design of everyday things](https://www.amazon.co.uk/Design-Everyday-Things-MIT-Press/dp/0262525674)